-In order to understand how noise emissions from the two proposed play areas propagate to the neighbouring dwellings, all 120 children were modelled evenly distributed across the two proposed play areas, with babies and toddlers on level 2, and 3/4 year-olds on level 3.
+In order to understand how noise emissions from the two proposed play areas propagate to the neighbouring dwellings, all 127 children were modelled evenly distributed across the two proposed play areas, with a total of 69 children on level 2, comprising 0-2 and 2-3 year olds and a total of 58 children on Level 3, comprising 3-5 year-olds.

 The assessment of predicted noise levels with respect to the trigger levels is presented in Table 16 below.
 The table shows the highest residential noise levels with 1.8m high glazed screening along all edges of both outdoor play areas (as per the provided project plans).
-The results indicate that resultant noise levels at residential receivers fall within or below the trigger range at all properties, during the day and evening periods.
-It is noted that noise from child's play exceeds the trigger levels at three properties during the night period, by a maximum of 2dB.
+The results indicate that resultant noise levels at residential receivers fall within or below the trigger range at all properties, during the day and evening periods, with the exception of a minor 1dB exceedance at one of the properties during the evening period.
+Nonetheless, it is considered that a 1dB reduction in performance is relatively immaterial as the subjective difference is not perceptible.
+It is noted that noise from child's play exceeds the trigger levels at two properties during the night period, by a maximum of 3dB.
 Generally, an exceedance of this magnitude at a few dwellings would not constitute a recommendation to close the outdoor areas during the night period.
 However, as noted below, it is recommended that the outdoor play areas are not utilised during the night period as a result of transient play noise.